-- Device aliases and locations on the network map, as well as all the parameter values, except scenes;

-- Group names, colors, constitutions, order, and locations on the map view;
+- Device aliases and locations on the network map, as well as all the parameter values, except scenes; - Group names, colors, constitutions, order, and locations on the map view; - Background images; - A name and a description.

-- Custom control spaces of the Network Tab.

-- Background images;

-- A name and a description.

-- Alerts and red alerts configurations.

 You can then work on several configurations with only one iDevice or Mac, and open a different sessions for each configuration.
 You can also create a session on one iDevice or Mac, and share it with another one so several people can work on the same session (e.g. Front of House and Monitor).